VAheritage/basexead/ReadMe.md

 #### issues:

-- SearchBy publisher does not included the normalization of various publisher sources done currently in XTF, and does not match by @mainagencycode: it sometimes fails as there are multiple publisher fields that don't always agree.
-Need to rewrite using @mainagencycode or some combination of multiple searches.
+- SearchBy publisher does not included the normalization of various publisher sources done currently in XTF, ~~and does not match by @mainagencycode: it sometimes fails as there are multiple publisher fields that don't always agree.~~ Need to rewrite using @mainagencycode or some combination of multiple searches.
+Now using agencycode match.
+However GMU, ODU, Wm & Mary return different numbers in facet counts and publisher search and none are return for U of Richmond or Longwood U search when there are one finding aid each.

 - Gathering and sorting publisher facets real-time works, but there are less than 50 publishers.
 Trying to build subject or persons facets where there are tens of thousands of distinct-values hasn't worked acceptable using the same method.
 It will likely require building an auxilary index when documents are added.
 Could be done in BaseX or maybe use SOLR.